-In a study assessing post-traumatic deaths, Demetriades et al. [17] discovered that GCS < 8 emerged as the most important risk factor associated with mortality among trauma patients within the first hour after admission to the hospital.
-Another study, involving 740 trauma patients, also recognized a GCS < 8 as a reliable predictor of mortality [18].
-Furthermore, Yadolahi et al. [16] identified increased age, GCS < 8, RTS < 7.6, and TRISS < 0.9 as the most significant predictors of in-hospital mortality.
+In a study assessing post-traumatic deaths, Demetriades et al. [3] discovered that GCS <8 emerged as the most important risk factor associated with mortality among trauma patients within the first hour after admission to the hospital.
+Another study, involving 740 trauma patients, also recognized a GCS <8 as a reliable predictor of mortality [17].
+Furthermore, Yadollahi et al. [16] identified increased age, GCS <8, RTS <7.6, and TRISS <0.9 as the most significant predictors of in-hospital mortality.
 Our results demonstrated that GCS could predict mortality with 99.89% sensitivity and 99.79% specificity in the scores $\leq$ 10.
 Moreover, patients with a GCS of $\leq$ 10 have a 467-fold increased risk of mortality than those with a GCS of >10.
-Similar to our findings, a study conducted in Northern Iran reported that a GCS $\leq$ 8 predicts mortality with exceptionally high accuracy, showing a sensitivity of 98.4% and specificity of 92.3% [19].
+Similar to our findings, a study conducted in Northern Iran reported that a GCS $\leq$ 8 predicts mortality with exceptionally high accuracy, showing a sensitivity of 98.4% and specificity of 92.3% [18].

-Yadolahi et al. [16] demonstrated that the RTS exhibited the highest effectiveness in assessing the severity of traumatic injuries, following TRISS.
-Furthermore, they established a cut-off point for RTS at $\leq 7.69$ with 95% sensitivity and 67% specificity in predicting mortality in trauma patients.
-In another study conducted by Yousefzadeh-Chabok et al. [20], an RTS score of $\leq 6$ was identified as a predictor of mortality among trauma patients, exhibiting 99% sensitivity and 62% specificity.
-In our study, an RTS score of $\leq 8$ was determined as a predictor of mortality with 98.57% sensitivity and 99.79% specificity.
-In our cohort, we exclusively included patients with SI $\geq 1.0$ .
-The higher specificity observed in our findings compared to other studies can be attributed to this selection criterion.
-Based on our findings, the combined utilization of the RTS with SI offers valuable insights for predicting mortality and prognosis among multi-trauma patients.
+Yadollahi et al. [16] demonstrated that RTS exhibited the highest effectiveness in assessing the severity of traumatic injuries, following TRISS.
+Furthermore, they established a cutoff point for RTS at ≤7.69 with 95% sensitivity and 67% specificity in predicting mortality in trauma patients.
+In another study conducted by Yousefzadeh-Chabok et al. [19], an RTS score of ≤6 was identified as a predictor of mortality among trauma patients, exhibiting 99% sensitivity and 62% specificity.
+In our study, an RTS score of ≤8 was determined as a predictor of mortality with 98.57% sensitivity and 99.79% specificity.
+In our cohort, we exclusively included patients with SI ≥1.0.
+The higher specificity observed in our findings compared with other studies can be attributed to this selection criterion.
+Based on our findings, the combined use of RTS with SI offers valuable insights for predicting mortality and prognosis among multi-trauma patients.

 In our multivariate logistic regression analysis that examined the utility of the GCS and RTS for predicting mortality in multi-trauma patients, we found that both scoring systems had a comparable OR.
-However, the GCS showed a slightly higher level of statistical significance and more reliable CI, suggesting that it may be a more reliable predictor of mortality in our population.
+However, the GCS showed a slightly higher level of statistical significance and a more reliable CI, suggesting that it may be a more reliable predictor of mortality in our population.